libscie/api/README.md

 - `data` object following the [p2pcommons module spec](https://github.com/p2pcommons/specs/blob/master/module.md).
 The only required field is `type`.

-Returns an object containing the metadata for the newly created module.
+Returns an object containing the **flattened** metadata for the newly created module.

 ### get